 Factors to consider when choosing an LED Video Light or LED Lighting Kit

 What is the wattage equivalent of these lights?
 Generally speaking, LED video lights actually use a very small amount of power, but the amount of light they provide is sometimes still measured in watts.
 The higher the wattage equivalent, of your lights, the better.
-For instance, if a lighting kit you’re considering only offers the equivalent of 100 watts, we’d suggest looking at a different LED video light (unless you’re buying a very small speciality light like a portable camera-mounted light for instance).
+For instance, if a lighting kit you’re considering only offers the equivalent of 100 watts, we’d suggest looking at a different LED video light (unless you’re buying a very small specialty light like a portable camera-mounted light for instance).

 Is this LED video light system dimmable?
 One of the great advantages of LED lighting systems is that they’re often dimmable without compromising the color temperature of the light.
 With traditional incandescent lighting fixtures, the less power you provide it (with an external dimmer dial for example) the more yellow the light will look.
 LED lights don’t have this disadvantage so many (but not all) manufacturers are building their lights with dimming panels or switches or dials on them.
-Be sure to check if the lights you’re considering have a dimmer built in.
+Be sure to check if the lights you’re considering have a dimmer built-in.

 What is the color temperature of these lights?
 “Daylight” balanced LED video lights will be slightly cool bluish with a color temperature of approximately 5500K while “Tungsten” lighting matching normal indoor color balance is closer to around 3200 degrees kelvin, a warmer yellower balance.
 Expensive LED lighting fixtures will be bicolor, meaning you can switch from one temperature to the other on the fly but for cheap LED lights you’ll need to use blue or yellow lighting gels to convert from one color temp to the other.
-Some LED lighting kits will even come with custom cut hard gels that will lock into their fixtures (though it’s important to note that these may not always be the exact right color temperature so gels are more flexible and exact).
+Some LED lighting kits will even come with custom-cut hard gels that will lock into their fixtures (though it’s important to note that these may not always be the exact right color temperature so gels are more flexible and exact).

 Is this LED a flash or continuous light?
-This is an obvious one but if you’re going to be shooting video (as opposed to stills) you’ll want to make sure any LED lights you’re considering are continuous lights– in other words they’re on until you switch them off instead of just being a flash bulb type system which film photographers use.
+This is an obvious one but if you’re going to be shooting video (as opposed to stills) you’ll want to make sure any LED lights you’re considering are continuous lights– in other words they’re on until you switch them off instead of just being a flashbulb type system which film photographers use.
 All the lights linked to in this article are the appropriate continuous video lighting type as opposed to flash, but if you’re searching elsewhere just be sure you don’t accidentally purchase photographer’s lights.

 Is this a battery powered LED light?
 Is it possible to use it with batteries and no wall plug?
 Most non-camera mountable LED lights aren’t designed to be operated via battery but a growing number do have mounts on the reverse side to attach either a Sony V-Lock battery or a V-lock adapter for cheaper Sony NP series batteries.